 Tenants should be prevented from creating routers, as they serve no purpose in a Calico network.
 See Layer 3 Routing for more.

 Tab: System Panel -> Networks

 In the course of general operation administrators are not expected to make changes to their networking configuration.
 However, for initial network setup, this panel may be used to make changes.
-See this document for details on how to achieve this setup.
+See IP addressing and connectivity for details on how to achieve this setup.

 Tab: System Panel -> Routers

 Administrators should not create routers, as they serve no purpose in a Calico network.
 See Layer 3 Routing for more.